ms-building-blocks/node-microservice-api-grpc/README.md

 We are very interested in thoughts or comments though.

 Intentions are great things.
-Well, we INTEND to activly add to this as we are building out a large kubernetes stack and this (for now) is our boilerplate for the services.
+Well, we INTEND to actively add to this as we are building out a large kubernetes stack and this (for now) is our boilerplate for the services.
 Stay tuned for rapid updates.

 ## Requirements